shivendrakc/MyPortfolio_ver2/README.md

 ## Design Credits 🎨

 The design of this site is based on the 5th iteration of Brittany Chiang's portfolio.
-I have recreated the design for my training and personal use while ensuring to give full credit to Brittany for their original and inspiring work.
+Full credit goes to britanny Chang

 ### Disclaimer ⚠️